f5devcentral/f5-rseries-training/docs/rseries_high_availability.rst

   :align: center
   :scale: 70%

 Inside the tenant,  **Cluster Member IP Address** will not be needed as they are for chassis based systems such as VIPRION or VELOS.
-If using IPv4 & IPv6 (dual stack management) then **Alternate Management** addresses can be configured.
+If using IPv4 & IPv6 (dual stack management) then IPv6 management addresses can be configured.

 .. image:: images/rseries_high_availability/image4.png
   :align: center
   :scale: 90%

 For planning purposes a single large tenant “SuperVip” spanning all available vCPU's would require 2 out-of-band management IP addresses for each appliance.
+One for the f5OS layer, and one for the tenant itself.
 In-band Self-IP & Virtual addresses are not included in this calculation.

 +------------------------------+----------------------------------+--------------------+
 | **IP Addresses Required**    | **Single Chassis**               | **HA Environment** |